sigmie/docs.sigmie.com/src/pages/docs/search/searchable-attributes.md

 it's unlikely that a user will type `87` and expect to find Disney movies which duration is **87 minutes**.

-In this case it make sense to omit the `duration_minutes` when defining the **Searchable** attributes on a Search-level.
+In this case, it makes sense to omit the `duration_minutes` when defining the **Searchable** attributes on a Search-level.